Back at it

 I got back in the water as soon as they let me.
 Which I thought was a great idea until I tried to fit into my swim suit.

-After squeezing myself in, and realizing that the tiny health club towels no longer fit around my new body (which is incredible for your ego), I spent about 5 minutes in the locker room trying to figure out the fastest way to get out on deck and in the water without running into anyone I knew and getting stuck in a conversation out in the open in my speedo.
+After squeezing myself in, and realizing that the tiny health club towels no longer fit around my new body (ego boost), I spent about 5 minutes in the locker room trying to figure out the fastest way to get out on deck and in the water without running into anyone I knew and getting stuck in a conversation out in the open in my speedo.

 In the end I decided I just had to suck it up and embrace my new winter bod, because it was either that or not swim.